katalyst/react-composable-content/README.md

 Composable content can be used inside a form element to render a hidden input field to save the JSON result to your database.
 This prop is the `name` attribute of the hidden input field.

+### draftMode

+Boolean to enable components to be marked as drafts.

 ### advancedSettings

 A series of form fields to show in the advanced menu of components.